Adjustable versus fixed loans

-A fixed-rate loan features a fixed payment over the life of your loan.
-The property taxes and homeowners insurance which are almost always part of the payment will go up over time, but in general, payment amounts on these types of loans don't increase much.
+A fixed-rate loan features a fixed payment amount for the entire duration of your mortgage.
+The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but for the most part, payments on fixed rate loans vary little.

-When you first take out a fixed-rate mortgage loan, most of the payment goes toward interest.
-That gradually reverses as the loan ages.
+At the beginning of a a fixed-rate mortgage loan, the majority the payment is applied to interest.
+That reverses as the loan ages.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-People select fixed-rate loans when interest rates are low and they want to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a favorable rate.
-Call Alerus Mortgage at 952 417 8481 for details.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call Alerus Mortgage at 952 417 8481 to learn more.

-ARMs most often have their lowest, most attractive rates toward the start.
-They usually provide the lower interest rate from a month to ten years.
-You've likely heard of 5/1 or 3/1 ARMs.
+ARMs most often have the lowest rates toward the beginning of the loan.
+They guarantee the lower interest rate for an initial period that varies greatly.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
 In these loans, the introductory rate is fixed for three or five years.
 It then adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are often best for borrowers who expect to move within three or five years.
-These types of adjustable rate loans benefit borrowers who plan to move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans most benefit people who plan to sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 952 417 8481.
 We answer questions about different types of loans every day.